 5.2.1.
 Geometric interpretation.
 Matrix multiplication is sometimes thought of as a three-dimensional operation with a contraction (accumulation) over the k dimension.
 This interpretation carries into the complex domain as well.
 However, when each complex element is viewed in terms of its real and imaginary components, we find that a fourth pseudo-dimension of computation (of fixed size 2) emerges, one which also involves a contraction.
-The 1M method reorders and duplicates elements of A and B-a form of swizzling applied when the data is packed-in such a way that effectively "flattens" this extra dimension of computation.
-This, combined with the exposed treatment of real and imaginary F.E., causes the resulting floating-point operations to appear indistinguishable from a real domain matrix multiplication with m and k (for column-stored C) or k and n (for row-stored C) dimensions that are twice as long.
+The 1M method reorders and duplicates elements of A and B-a form of swizzling applied when the data is packed-in such a way that exposes and "flattens" this extra dimension of computation.
+This, combined with the exposed treatment of real and imaginary F.E., causes the resulting floating-point operations to appear indistinguishable from a real domain matrix multiplication with m and k dimensions (for column-stored C) or k and n dimensions (for row-stored C) that are twice as long.

 5.2.2.
 Data reuse: efficiency vs. programmability.
-Both the conventional approach and 1M move data efficiently through the memory hierarchy.26 However, once in registers, a conventional complex micro-kernel reuses those loaded values to perform twice as many flops as 1M.
+Both the conventional approach and 1M move data efficiently through the memory hierarchy.
+However, once in registers, a conventional complex micro-kernel reuses those loaded values to perform twice as many flops as 1M.
 The previous article observes that all 4M algorithms make different variations of the same tradeoff: by forgoing the reuse of F.E. from registers and instead reusing those data from some level of cache, the algorithms avoid the need to explicitly encode complex arithmetic at the assembly level.
-As it turns out, 1M makes a similar tradeoff, but gives up less while gaining more: it is able to reuse F.E. from two of the three matrix operands from registers while still avoiding the need for a complex micro-kernel, and manages to replace that kernel operation with a single real matrix multiplication.
+As it turns out, 1M makes a similar tradeoff, but gives up less while gaining more: it is able to effectively reuse F.E. from two of the three matrix operands from registers while still avoiding the need for a complex micro-kernel, and it manages to replace that kernel operation with a single real matrix multiplication.
 And we would argue that increasing programmability and productivity by forfeiting a modest performance advantage is a good trade to make under almost any circumstance.

 5.2.3.
 Micro-kernel bandwidth.
-Because 1M algorithms do not explicitly reuse F.E. of \tilde{A}i and \tilde{B}p from registers, they require higher memory bandwidth during the micro-kernel computation than a conventional assembly-based solution.27 Specifically, increased bandwidth is utilized when reading from the copy of the matrix that is packed into the 1E format, which resides in either the L2 or L1 cache, depending on which algorithm is being employed.28 In practice, this potential weakness of 1M is not a concern.
+Because 1M algorithms do not explicitly reuse F.E. of $\tilde{A}i$ and $\tilde{B}p$ from registers, they require higher memory bandwidth during the micro-kernel

+$^{26}\mathrm{This}$ thread-friendly property holds even when the virtual micro-kernel is by passed altogether as discussed in Section 3.7.4 computation than a conventional assembly-based solution.
+Specifically, increased bandwidth is utilized when reading from the copy of the matrix that is packed into the 1E format, which resides in either the L2 or L1 cache, depending on which algorithm is being employed.
+In practice, this potential weakness of 1M is not a concern.
 Yes, in principle, one could design an architecture with sufficiently low memory bandwidth from L2 or L1 cache that a conventional complex matrix multiplication achieves high performance while a 1M-based implementation struggles.
 However, this would imply a corresponding performance shortfall in the underlying real domain matrix kernel.
 Given the ubiquity and importance of real matrix multiplication in the scientific community, hardware vendors have great incentive to design architectures that allow sgemm and dgemm to achieve high performance.
 Thus, we would expect that 1M will remain a viable alternative for the foreseeable future.

-$^{^{25}\}mathrm{As}$ with 4M_1A, support for TRSM requires a separate pair of micro-kernels that fuse a matrix multiplication with a triangular solve with n_R right-hand sides.
+&lt;sup>27As with 4M\1A, support for TRSM requires a separate pair of virtual micro-kernels that fuse a matrix multiplication with a triangular solve with $n_B$ right-hand sides.

-26This is in contrast to, for example, Algorithm 4M_HW, which the previous article showed makes rather inefficient use of cache lines as they travel through the L3, L2, and L1 caches.
+&lt;sup>28This is in contrast to, for example, Algorithm 4M\HW, which the previous article showed makes rather inefficient use of cache lines as they travel through the L3, L2, and L1 caches.